 The design of the new interconnections must effectively address the voltage requirements of both this Section and in Section 3.13 (Voltage, Reactive Power & Power Factor).
 ATC operates transmission facilities predominantly at nominal system voltages of 69, 138, 345 kV, which is further detailed in ATC Design Criteria.
 For the purposes of this guide, any reference to 138kV voltage levels shall also encompass interconnections to ATC's 115 kV system.

-ATC will discuss with the Customer on a case-by-case basis the requirements associated with interconnections to the relatively small amount of 161 and 230 kV facilities owned and operated by ATC.
+ATC will discuss with the Customer on a case-by-case basis the requirements associated with interconnections to the 161, 230, and 345kV facilities owned and operated by ATC.